Česká zbrojovka Strakonice: Motorcycle development

-Motorcycle development and production as well as competition victories in 1950s and 1960s enabled the ČZ brand to be among the world's most successful makers of competition and street motorcycles.
-After World War II, ČZ was the second largest motorcycle manufacturer in Europe.
-It was during this period that the company experienced its greatest racing successes.
+Motorcycle development and production, as well as competition victories in the 1950s and 1960s, enabled the ČZ brand to be among the world's most successful makers of competition and street motorcycles.
+After World War II, ČZ was the second-largest motorcycle manufacturer in Europe.
+It was in this period that the company experienced its greatest racing successes.
 It began competing in the 250 cc and 350 cc classes of Grand Prix motorcycle road racing.
 These bikes, although technically refined, were rarely very competitive with bikes from the powerful Italian factories such as MV Agusta, Gilera and Mondial.

 The ČZ 501 Čezeta (1957) scooter design has become iconic throughout Eastern Europe, Russia, Vietnam and Cuba. Čezeta thus became Vespa of these Republics.

-The ČZ factory recorded a historic victory during the 1963 FIM Motocross World Championship when factory rider Vlastimil Valek rode a 263cc ČZ motorcycle to win the first moto of the 500cc Czechoslovakian Motocross Grand Prix.
-His victory marked the first time that a two stroke powered motorcycle had won the premier division of the Motocross World Championships.
+The ČZ factory recorded an historic victory in the 1963 FIM Motocross World Championship when factory rider Vlastimil Valek rode a 263cc ČZ motorcycle to win the first moto of the 500cc Czechoslovakian Motocross Grand Prix.
+His victory marked the first time that a two-stroke powered motorcycle had won the premier division of the Motocross World Championships.